LaunchCode-Education-Archived/liftoff-OLD/objectives/README.md

 - Properly explain and use the git commands `fetch`, `pull`, `merge`, `stash`, `pop`

 #### Career Module
+- Know what makes a good technical resume
+- Understanding of online profiles
+- Utilize LinkedIn to network with other programming professionals
+- Know how to use their Github account to showcase projects

 ### Class 4

 #### Project Module

 #### Career Module
+- Know where to find additional live coding practice problems
+- Know how to work through the steps of a live coding session
+- Can work with other beginners to continuing building live coding experiences

 ### Class 5

 #### Project Module

 #### Career Module
+- Understand the parts of an interview: Behavioral and Technical
+- Understand what major categories interviewers are looking for with Behavioral questions
+- Answer behavioral questions using the claim evidence model
+- Identify good, and bad interview answers

 ### Class 6

 #### Project Module

 #### Career Module
+- Understand the parts of an interview: Behavioral and Technical
+- Understand what they may encounter in a technical interview
+- Can prepare, and practice answering technical questions
+- Can respond correctly when asked a technical question they don't know how to answer
+- Can incorporate their project experiences, and class experiences into technical questions